garrandall/popular-music-data/tracks/whatcha-say-jason-derulo.md

 I'll do anything for you
 So tell me, girl

-Mmmm, whatcha say
+Mmm, whatcha say
-Mmmm, that you only meant well?
+Mmm, that you only meant well?
 Well, of course you did
-Mmmm, whatcha say (whatcha say)
+Mmm, whatcha say (whatcha say)
-Mmmm, that it's all for the best?
+Mmm, that it's all for the best?
 Of course it is
-Mmmm, whatcha say
+Mmm, whatcha say
-Mmmm, that you only meant well?
+Mmm, that you only meant well?
 Well, of course you did
-Mmmm, whatcha say (whatcha say)
+Mmm, whatcha say (whatcha say)
 Wha- wha- wha- wha- what did she say?

 Girl, tell me whatcha said (said)?